Starting School: 27 School Uniform Hacks For Saving Money

 Get patent!
 I previously believed patent = party shoes only, but in our experience they last longer and look loads fresher for longer than leather.

-Hairbands and hairclips: Buy LOADS in a generic school or plain colour.
+Hairbands and hairclips: A good school uniform hack for kids with long hair.
+Buy LOADS in a generic school or plain colour.
 Buy more than you ever think you need.
 Then buy some more.
 Where do all the hairbands and hairclips go?
 No-body knows…

 School socks and tights:Don’t buy white socks if you can avoid it